FAQ Covid-19 - Full-Time Master's Programs

 Seeing the implications of the COVID-19 outbreak, the AMS Full-Time Master’s team has decided to postpone the start of the academic year to September 28, 2020.

 Many of you chose AMS because of our international and diverse student body.
-With the current travel restrictions and temporary student visa suspensions there is a risk that some of our international students cannot join our program on the original start date.
+With the travel restrictions and temporary student visa suspensions there was a risk that some of our international students could not join our program on the original start date.
 As a school we want to make sure that all of you can begin your program, and experience our AMS Onboarding Days, together.
-Therefore we are postponing the start of the academic year while safeguarding the ability to graduate within one academic year.
+Therefore we have postponed the start of the academic year while safeguarding the ability to graduate within one academic year.

 Applying to AMS:

 Should / Can I still apply given the current situation?

 Applications for EU citizens or residents for 2020-2021 are still open.
 Non-EU students can already apply for 2021-2022.

 I don't have my final grades yet.
 Can I already apply?

 Yes.
 Our admissions team allows applications from applicants who do not have their final grades yet.

 What advice is AMS offering to applicants unable to take an English-language test due to centers being closed?

 Due to the closure of English-language test centers, students can now apply without an English test.
 Our admissions team will evaluate your English proficiency based on your written answers in the online application file and an interview via Skype.